Introduction

 Equity in Athletics (EADA)

 EADA data is published annually by academic year.
-The latest available data covers academic year 2024-25, with the next release carrying that same AY 2024-25 file.
+The latest available data covers academic year 2024-25; the next release, covering AY 2025-26, is due by October 15, 2026.
 EADA is the dataset you pull for Title IX participation and expenditure comparisons, and the annual cadence means the figures always sit one academic year behind the current one.

 DAPIP (Accreditation Database)